 1. ANALYSIS AND DESIGN PROCEDURES

-Since the chords are hot rolled angles, cold formed to specified radii, Vulcraft reduces the allowable stress in the top chord dependant on the radius of the top chord.
+Since the chords are hot rolled angles, cold formed to specified radii, Vulcraft reduces the allowable stress in the top chord dependent on the radius of the top chord.

 This product has significant effects on the analysis of the entire structure because of horizontal force effects at the support points.
 These forces and horizontal deflection limitations must be defined by the Specifying Design Professional.